tatumamckinnis/Nbody/README.md

 # Project 1: NBody

-This is the directions document for Project P1 NBody in CompSci 201 at Duke University, Fall 2022.
+This is the directions document for Project P1 NBody in CompSci 201 at Duke University, Spring 2023.

 ## Outline
 - [Background](#background)